noahlz/cosla/README.md

 If you have a pre-built jar already, you only need Java to run with `java -jar` - no need for Leiningen.
 See below for instructions.

-Finally, your Jira instance must support the Jira REST API, and you must have a login.
+Finally, your Jira instance must support the Jira REST API, and you must have a login (NOTE: You can export your password the environment variable `COSLA_PASSWORD`.
+Cosla will detect and use that if present).

 ## Usage

-1. Inspect the example configuration file, `example.config.edn`.
-At a minimum, you'll need to edit your username, password and the JQL (Jira Query Language) clause to match you desired project.
-NOTE: You can export your password the environment variable `COSLA_PASSWORD`.
-Cosla will detect and use that if present.
+1. Copy the example conifguration `example.config.edn` to a new file named `config.edn`, and edit it to your needs.
+At a minimum, you'll need to add your username, password and the JQL (Jira Query Language) clause to match your target project.

 2. Run one of the reports with: